geraltofrivia/fewshot-textclassification/README.md

 Afterwards, you can run the notebook `summarise.ipynb` to summarize and visualize (if I get around to adding this code) the results.

+> PS: Pay attention to `--full-test`.
+By default we truncate every test set to its first 100 instances.

 ## Datasets Used

 - [SetFit/SentEval-CR](https://huggingface.co/datasets/SetFit/SentEval-CR)